 Created by Bungie, the team that would later make the Halo games, Marathon introduces important features to the FPS genre.
 Just as importantly, it isn’t available on PC.
 Marathon quickly becomes a favorite among Mac gamers.

 However, as the decade wore on and the 1990s started, PCs gained the advantage.
-While some games ran on both Apple and Windows computers (and, before that, DOS-running PCs), many never arrived on either the Apple II or the Mac.
+While some games ran on both Apple and Windows computers (and, before that, PCs running on MS-DOS), many never arrived on either the Apple II or the Mac.

 Marathon stood out as a noteworthy exception.
 The game sprinted off the starting line about 10 weeks after the PC launch of the acclaimed Doom II: Hell on Earth (which didn’t port to Macs until the following year).